 Current and planned pedestrianisation is indicated in green in the Route column, totalling 73% of the proposed route.
 The extent of planned footway works within the next decade are indicated in blue in the Distance column, with the works totalling 58% of the proposed route.
 This includes the new public realm associated with Blackfriars Tideway and the move of the Museum of London to Smithfield, footpath widening of Charterhouse Street, and the repair of the Podium above Beech Street at the Barbican.
 Upon completion of the Museum of London public realm West Smithfield will be pedestrian and there will be only 5 road crossings on the 4.2km loop.

 Running or walking is one method to help reduce obesity, a social responsibility being transferred to borough councils from Public Health England.
 These forms of exercise are among the least expensive fitness activities for individuals and groups.
 However, we know that many people are discouraged from running on hard surfaces, particularly on uneven stone footpaths, kerbs and other trip hazards.
+Frequent running on the York stone footways that predominate in the Square Mile can lead to other health problems such as joint injuries and shin splints.
 The closest alternative soft-surface running location to the City are the dirt tracks circumnavigating the Royal Parks.
 St James's Park is more than 15 minutes travel time by public transport so impractical for many City workers whose time available is limited, and inconvenient when wet and muddy.
 A smooth, regular and clearly defined all-weather running surface has the potential to overcome such barriers and encourage more people to incorporate exercise into their daily lives.
 At a distance of 4.2km, the SquareMileTrack is suited to most runners and walkers, and is comparable to many initiatives such as the increasingly popular Couch to 5k, and the Saturday morning Parkrun which is also 5km.

 A running track in the Square Mile will add to the many facilities provided by the City, which collectively make it an appealing location for businesses and their staff, as well as for local schools, residents and visitors.
 In considering the demand for and benefits of the project, Councillors have been looking at examples of urban running tracks at other locations.
 These include resin-coated tarmac ‘Fitness Tracks’ installed by Westminster Council in three Embankments Gardens, the Battersea Park Millenium Arena owned by Wandsworth Council, the rooftop running tracks at Old Street and Distaff Lane, EC4V 5JT on the new FT building and synthetic running tracks in Budapest, Dubai, Monaco and Moscow installed by UK company Conica.